-Think of a recent situation where you acted impulsively STOP skill to handle a similar situation in the future.
+PART 1: Identify an Impulsive Situation & Apply the STOP Skill Think of a recent situation where you acted impulsively.
+Let's use the STOP skill to handle a similar situation in the future.
 What H appened?
-Describe the situation in detail: Ston: W That can you do to pays a before reacting to y rour impulso?
-310p. w hat can you do to pause before reacting to y our impuise: Take a S Step Back: What can you do to create distan ce from the impulse?
-Observo e: What are you feeling, thinking, or sensing in the moment? roceed Mindfully: How can you respond in a way th at aligns with your values and goals?
+Describe the situation in detail: Stop: W hat can you do to pause before reacting to your impulse?
+Take a Step Back: What can you do to create distance from the impulse?
+Observe e: What are you feeling, thinking, or sensing in the moment?
+Proceed Mindfully: How can you respond in a way that aligns with your values and goals?